QubitPi/hashistack/docs/docs/elk/index.md

   :::warning

-  hashicorp-aws will bind a _private_ IP address to this domain for the following reasons:
+  hashistack will bind a _private_ IP address to this domain for the following reasons:

   - [AWS security groups works for private IP only for DNS resolving](https://serverfault.com/a/967483).
 Services sending logs to ELK can use this domain.